tom1209/Family-Health-Share/readme.txt

 -Files in the lib dir load first
 -Files named main load last
 -Everything else loads in alphabetical order
--Using meteor methods to allow users to securely update information on the server
+-Using meteor methods to allow users to securely update information on the server, specifically good for working with collections

 ***For error checking***
 For the error checking I followed the tutorial in the book Discover Meteor by Tom Coleman and Sasha Greif